What Are Market Bubbles? [And How to Identify Them]

 Classically, bubbles develop because rising prices require buying on leverage to keep accelerating at an unsustainable rate.

-This is because both lenders and speculators are near or at their maximum positions and because tightening changes the economics of the leveraging up process.
+Both lenders and speculators end up near or at their maximum positions, and tightening changes the economics of the leveraging-up process.

 Systemic problems in non-traditional entities